1. K-State home

 Konza Prairie Biological Station

-KPBS is primarily a university-operated research facility and is private property, so most of the site is off limits to the public.
-However, because we and The Nature Conservancy (the land owner) feel that it is important to provide a venue for the public to learn about the endangered tallgrass ecosystem, KPBS does have publically-accessible hiking trails available from dawn to dusk, weather and trail conditions permitting.
-Because the land is privately owned and used for scientific study, there are rules for use of the hiking trails that are in place to preserve the landscape, wildlife, and ecological value of the site.
-Continued public access to the hiking trails depends on everyone adhering to these rules, so please familiarize yourself with them.
-If you do not wish to follow these rules or would like to find a place you can hike with your dog, or where you can ride your horse, we've provided some alternatives below.
+KPBS and The Nature Conservancy believe it is important to provide a venue for the public to experience a native tallgrass ecosystem.
+Although KPBS is a privately-owned and university-operated research facility and most of the site is off limits to the public, we maintain publice hiking trails available from dawn to dusk, weather and trail conditions permitting.
+However, there are rules to preserve the landscape, wildlife, and ecological value of the land around the trails.
+Continued public access depends on everyone adhering to these rules.
+If you do not wish to follow these rules or would like to find a place to hike with your dog, we've listed some alternatives below.
 Many of these are also places where you can learn more about the tallgrass prairie.

-Continued access to Konza Prairie depends on your cooperation by observing the following rules:
+Continued access to Konza Prairie trails depends on your cooperation by observing the following rules:

-• Hikers must remain on designated roads and trails at all times.
+• Remain on designated roads and trails at all times.
+Bicycles, motorcycles, and all-terrain vehicles are prohibited.

 • Dogs, horses, and other pets are not permitted on-site in order to avoid impacting ongoing research.

-• Hunting and open carrying of firearms are prohibited on all KPBS property, including the nature trail.
+• Hunting and open carrying of firearms are prohibited.

-• Collection or removal of flowers, rocks, feathers, or other materials from the area is prohibited.
+• Collection or removal of flowers, plants, rocks, or other materials from the area is prohibited.

 • Smoking, or any open flame, is a fire risk and is strctly prohibited.

 • Pack it in, pack it out.
-Disposal receptacles and picnic areas are not available on the trail.
+Trash receptacles and picnic areas are not available on the trail.

-• A donation of $2.00/person to the Friends of Konza Prairie is suggested to help us pay for the maintenance of the trails.
+• A suggested donation of $2.00/person at the trailhead goes to the Friends of Konza Prairie and helps maintain the trails.

 Alternative hiking trails around Manhattan (please check the sites for their rules of use):